morgansobol/2026-BIO4446-MicroEco/Tutorials/emu_16s_tutorial.md

 We then use `$sample` to name the output folder: results/Plant_1, results/Plant_2, etc. — keeping each sample's results neatly separated.

-Then we run emu on each sample, provide the path to the database, and set `threads=4` (i.e. to use 4 computer nodes).
+Then we run emu on each sample, provide the path to the database, tell it that we want to output raw counts alongside relative abundances, and set `threads=4` (i.e. to use 4 computer nodes).

 We will run the `for` loop below from a `bash` script, let's make that.